Kays - Gen 2

 Edward Kay 20 School Master Hunslet

-John Fretwell* Kay 17 Bookkeeper at a Plumber’s Works Hunslet
+John Fretwell Kay 7 Book-keeper at a Plumber's Works Hunslet

 It is not clear whether Mary Kay is still working as a school mistress, and if so, whether son Edward was working with her.
 On the other hand, Edward may have taken over from her as she had now reached an age when she would have no doubt enjoyed a rest!
 Younger son John has also found work at this stage.

-Son Charles Kay, whose birth was registered at Leeds in the Jul-Sep quarter of 1838, was not at home and has not been located in the 1861 census.
-The reason for this is that on the 15th December 1852, at the age of 14, Charles died of typhus fever at home at 5 Camp Street, West Leeds.
-His mother was with him and his father is given as Edward Kay, a painter (deceased).
+Son Charles Kay, was not located in the 1861 census.
+The reason for this is that on 15 December 1852, at the age of 14, Charles died of typhus fever at home at 5 Camp Street, West Leeds.
+His mother was with him when he died and his father is given as Edward Kay, a painter (deceased).

-If Mary’s year of birth was 1801 there is a likely Kirkstall district registration of her death at age 66 in the 1867 Jul-Sep quarter.
-This has been followed up with success.
-At the age of 66, Mary Kay, widow of Edward Kay, a Painter (Master) died at home in Far Headingley, of phthisis, on 8th August 1867.
-Present and her death, and the informant, was her youngest son John Fretwell Kay.
+At the age of 66, Mary Kay, widow of Edward Kay, a Painter (Master) died at home in Far Headingley, of phthisis, on 8 August 1867.
+Present at her death, and the informant, was her youngest son John Fretwell Kay.

 Mary Kay